rdiaz02/OncoSimul/README.md

 (e.g.,
 https://sourceforge.net/p/mingw-w64/discussion/723797/thread/c6b70624/).

-Things work with other toolchains, and eventually, Rtools 40 should become the default toolchain, and the problem will get solved.
+Things work with other toolchains and, eventually, Rtools 40 should become the default toolchain, and the problem will get solved.
 In the meantime, you have two options: